Playing our part at COP26

 - If countries meet current pledges to cut carbon emissions, global heating would be limited to 2.4C.

-- Countries will meet again in 2022 to pledge further cuts in a bid to keep temperature rises inside 1.5C.
+- Countries to pledge further cuts in a bid to keep temperature rises inside 1.5C.

 - Countries agreed to reduce the use of coal and phase out subsidies on coal, oil and natural gas.